pangeo-data/pangeo/docs/faq.rst

    We would like Pangeo to evolve into a multi-language platform, including support for Julia, R, and other programming languages used for data science.
-   Because Pangeo uses Jupyter to provide interactive commputing, this is already possible today; Jupyter can be configured to run Kernels in many different languages (see
+   Because Pangeo uses Jupyter to provide interactive computing, this is already possible today; Jupyter can be configured to run Kernels in many different languages (see
    `Jupyter docs on Kernels <http://jupyter.readthedocs.io/en/latest/projects/kernels.html>`_).